Drop Servicing: How To Make Money With Service Arbitrage

 - do not need to buy products before receiving orders

 - do not need a warehouse or to rent a commercial building (and web hosting is affordable)

 - can lower costs related to employees management

-As we have seen before, the amount of money you need to start drop servicing is low.
-It is possible to set up a legit service arbitrage business with all the legal requirements for less than $1,000.
+As we have seen, the money you need to start drop servicing is low.
+Setting up a legit service arbitrage business with all the legal requirements for less than $1,000 is possible.
 In comparison, it costs on average $275,000 to launch a restaurant, according to the Sage website.

-You can start drop servicing with little experience to no experience: you do not need to be an expert to start.
-You need a minimum of knowledge, the ability to distinguish a good service from a bad one, the resources to provide services that match customers’ expectations.
+You can start drop servicing with little experience to no experience: you do not need to be an expert.
+You need a minimum of knowledge, the ability to distinguish a good service from a bad one, and the resources to provide services that match customers’ expectations.
 For example, you can take a Google IT certificate and learn the skills necessary to offer IT support services.

 Disadvantages of drop servicing

-Quality of the services: The most apparent negative attribute of drop servicing is quality control.
+Quality of the services: Quality control is the most apparent negative attribute of drop servicing.
 You don’t have complete control over the digital service quality because you aren’t doing it yourself.
 It would help if you spent time vetting the contractors and companies that work for you.

-Endorsement and liabilities: For your customers, you are the service provider even if you are outsourcing.
+Endorsement and liabilities: You are the service provider for your customers, even if you are outsourcing.
 You must make sure the clients have what they pay for.
 In any case, you are liable for improper service delivery.
-Being upfront on how you operate your business is a good practice that can increase trust.
-For example, you can include your partners on your about page and mention that you are working with skilled contractors to provide the services.
+Being upfront about operating your business is a good practice that can increase trust.
+For example, you can include your partners on your About page and mention that you work with skilled contractors to provide the services.

 Drop servicing is a viable and profitable business model.
 Service arbitrage is entirely legal, and many big companies use it.
 You can start service arbitrage and benefit from other people’s skills to provide services.
 Although you need some marketing skills, it is beginner-friendly and has high earning potential.